Yale Council of the Heads of College

 Paul K. and Evalyn Elizabeth Cook Richter Scholarship Fund

 A Richter Summer Fellowship is awarded for independent study and research, not for mere travel, work or enrollment in a school.
 An internship is a valid use only if the primary component is study or research, being part of a research team is a valid use.
 The maximum Richter awards is $1,000.
 Awards are reported to the IRS as taxable income.
 Awardees must disclose the amount of any other funding supporting the proposed project.
 Richter Fellowships are ordinarily awarded to juniors, but freshmen, sophomores and graduate affiliates are eligible.
 Seniors are not eligible.
-Recipients must promptly consult with the Master if significant changes occur in their project.
+Recipients must promptly consult with the Head of College if significant changes occur in their project.

 Creative & Performing Arts (CPA) Award